 Entities may also want to consider other payment arrangements to assist suppliers during this time including: payments against revised/extended milestones, interim payments, payments on order and payment in advance/prepayment, if necessary.
 In considering whether to apply these options entities will need to satisfy their requirements under the PGPA Act.

-The APSC has issued Circular 2020/1: Novel coronavirus response that includes some high level guidance for entities in relation to labour hire and contractors.
+The APSC has issued Circular 2020/1: COVID-19 leave arrangements that includes some high level guidance for entities in relation to labour hire and contractors.